Continual Learning as Computationally Constrained Reinforcement Learning: Vanishing-Regret Versus Continual Learning

 \subsubsection{Nonstationary Learning Targets}

-Continual learning is often characterized as addressing nonstationary environments.
-But whether an environment is nonstationary is a subjective matter.
-With respect to the cosmic learning target $\chi^*$, {\it any} environment is stationary.
-However, as illustrated by Example \ref{ex:cosmic-logit}, it can be useful to view an environment as nonstationary with respect to a simpler latent stochastic process $(\theta_t: t \in \mathbb{Z}_{++})$.
-An agent that tracks this process can be viewed at each time $t$ as trying to learn about $\theta_t$.
-This suggests viewing $\chi_t = \theta_t$ as a time-varying -- or {\it nonstationary} -- learning target.

-Motivated by this view, we interpret {\it nonstationarity} as indicating agent behavior that is naturally explained by a time-varying learning target.
+Continual learning is often characterized as addressing ``nonstationary" environments. \henrik{However, as discussed in the previous section, even in a ``stationary" environment (in the sense that it can be well-characterized by a fixed latent variable), a capacity-constrained agent will be incentivized to do continual learning.} Motivated by this view, we interpret {\it nonstationarity} as indicating agent behavior that is naturally explained by a time-varying learning target.
 Example \ref{ex:bit-flipping} illustrates how this sort of behavior is incentivized by restricting information capacity.
 The optimal unconstrained agent learns about the latent variable $p$, which constitutes a fixed learning target.
 On the other hand, the capacity-constrained agent learns at each time about $O_t$.
 This bit of information is ingested into the agent state and can be viewed as a nonstationary learning target $\chi_t = O_t$.

 Our narrative is aligned with that of \cite{sutton2007role}, who suggest that tracking a nonstationary learning target is warranted even in a stationary environment if the environment is sufficiently complex.
-The cosmic learning target $\chi^*$ is helpful to making this point.
 Consider a supervised learning environment for which an enormous amount of information is required to attain reasonable performance.
 In other words, for any reasonable $\epsilon$, $\Ent_\epsilon(\chi^*)$ is huge.
 An agent with modest capacity $C \ll \Ent_\epsilon(\chi^*)$ ought not aim to accumulate all information required to attain error $\epsilon$ because of its insufficient information capacity.
-However, it may be possible to attain error $\epsilon$ by only retaining at each time step information that will be helpful in the near term.
+However, it may be possible to attain error $\epsilon$ by only retaining at each timestep information that will be helpful in the near term.
 This amounts to tracking a nonstationary learning target.